Figures, Dobson advance in Alabama's runoffs for new House district

 Figures and Dobson now have about seven months to make their case to voters in a district that stretches from the state capital in Montgomery down to Mobile in the southwestern corner of the state and touches the state's border with Georgia.
 The new district is part urban, part rural, and has a Black voting-agepopulation of nearly 50%.

-His primary challenger, Alabama House Minority Leader Anthony Daniels, was hoping his advocacy for tax breaks on overtime pay and his time navigating a Republican supermajority in Montgomery will appeal to voters.
+Daniels, his primary challenger, was hoping his advocacy for tax breaks on overtime pay and his time navigating a Republican supermajority in Montgomery will appeal to voters.

-Dobson, an attorney in Montgomery and political newcomer, set her sights on the district's rural voters saying, if elected, she would push for reduced federal regulation in the agricultural section.
-Dobson also campaigned on tightening U.S. border policies but says she also supports streamlining the farm worker-visa process.
+Dobson, a political newcomer, set her sights on the district's rural voters saying, if elected, she would push for reduced federal regulation in the agricultural section.
+While she campaigned on tightening U.S. border policies, she also said she supports streamlining the farm worker-visa process.

-On the Republican side, Dick Brewbaker had hoped his time as a former state senator would help him win his party's nomination.
+Brewbaker had hoped his time as a former state senator would help him gain more votes than Dobson.
 On the campaign trail, Brewbaker promoted a conservative agenda, calling for tougher border policies and advocated for curbing federal spending.

 Copyright 2024 Troy Public Radio.
 To see more, visit Troy Public Radio.